chrisdniels12/sun-gym-management-system/README.md

 - Database errors properly caught and handled

 ### Code Organization
+- Handlebars templates for all pages including home page
 - Modular CSS with shared styles in main.css
 - Separate JavaScript files for each entity
 - Consistent naming conventions